pquentin/blog/content/2017-04-02_async-library-color.md

 Colour
 Myth](https://lukasa.co.uk/2016/07/The_Function_Colour_Myth/#how-to-live-with-coloured-functions),
 Cory Benfield argues that with care, no more than 10% of your codebase needs to be `async` functions.
-But this is only true in new codebases.
+But this is only true in new codebases, and still difficult to do: as long as you have an async function, all callers must be async.

 In many existing codebases, we don't try to isolate I/O code.
 When we do try, we only isolate I/O in a specific class or function, but it